 - Gabe Charles ´14 extended for a third year in the Dominican Republic.

 - Caleb Thompson´14 served in Paraguay.
 He now runs an organic garden in Oregon.

 - Samantha Nordstedt '17 is now serving in Ecuador.

 - Jose Guevara ´17 just left for the D.R in May of '18.

 - Consider Knox's Peace Corps Preparatory program to make your application more competitive.

 - Check out the Consular Fellows Program out of the State Department.
 Apply here pearsonvue.com/cfpt .
 Help promote America’s interests by assisting U.S. citizens abroad, fostering economic growth at home, and contributing to U.S. national security.
 When you become a Consular Fellow, you also receive similar benefits to those who serve in the Foreign Service.
 This includes a competitive salary, paid housing for you and your family while serving overseas, and the opportunity to receive a recruitment bonus and participate in the Student Loan Repayment Program

 Apply to be an “Auxiliar de conversación”.
 Many Knox alums have returned to Spain through this program.
 You are placed in a Spanish public school helping English teachers and bringing cultural awareness to the students.

 - Contact Grace Moran '14.
 The application process can be confusing.
 Grace will help you out with a few tips!
-After serving as an Auxiliar, Grace became the Barcelona program assistant.
+After serving as an Auxiliar, Grace became the Knox-in-Barcelona program assistant, and then the director.